-- A. The budget assumes unit occupancy of 98%, which matches the occupancy rate for the past year. - B. Operating subsidy for 2024 is \$94,885, which is based on the 2023 operating fund calculation and the 2023 annualized amount received. - C. Tenant rent is based on 2023 annualized actual amounts with no expected increase. - D. Salaries expense reflects management staffing plan for the year. - E. Employee benefits expense is estimated to be about 21% of salaries expense. - F. Contract costs are estimated to increase based on prior years' activity.
-This will include one unit repair and new maintenance uniforms. - G. Emergency per diem cost is \$472. - H. Information technology costs for software and licensing fees are expected to increase. - I. Payment in Lieu of Taxes (PILOT) expense is based on the current year's calculation of 10% of rental income less utilities expense.
+- A. The budget assumes unit occupancy of 100%. - B. The federal program subsidy is based on 2023 operating fund calculation and the 2023 annualized amount received. - C. Operating subsidy for 2024 is estimated to be around \$139,000. - D. Tenant rent is based on 2023 actual amounts with no expected increase. - E. Salaries expense reflects management staffing plan for the year. - F. Employee benefits expense is estimated to be about 21% of salaries expense. - G. Contract costs are estimated to increase based on prior years' activity.
+This will include one unit repair and new maintenance uniforms. - H. Emergency per diem cost is \$742. - I. Payment in Lieu of Taxes (PILOT) expense is based on the current year's calculation of 10% of rental income less utilities expense. - J. Insurance expense is estimated to increase by 30% - K. Audit expense is based on the cost of the 2022 expense.

-- J. Insurance expense is estimated to increase by 10%. - K. Audit expense is based on the cost of the 2022 audit. - L. HASLC fees are expected to increase according to HUD guidelines for calculating the fees for management services, which include the property management fee rate of \$53.07, the asset management fee rate of \$10, and bookkeeping fee rate of \$7.50 multiplied by units leased and available. - M. A net operating income of \$44,843 is expected for 2024, but after depreciation expense, that total net income is expected to be \$43,444.
+- L. HASLC fees are expected to increase according to HUD guidelines to calculate the fees for service charges, which include the property management fee rate of \$53.07, asset management fee rate of \$10, and bookkeeping fee rate of \$7.50 multiplied by units leased and available. - M. A net operating income of \$33,962 is expected for 2024, but after depreciation expense, the total net income is expected to be \$2,108.